 The RAVE program focuses on better educating liquor licensees in an effort to stop the service of alcohol to obviously intoxicated persons and reduce the number of alcohol-related traffic crashes and DWI arrests.
 When violations of state liquor statutes are found, enforcement is primarily handled by using a civil administrative process instead of traditional criminal sanctions.

 The RAVE program supports the DPS-sponsored NightCAP and Safe & Sober impaired driving enforcement campaigns by making in-person contact with licensed liquor establishments during the enforcement periods.
 AGED agents advise on the RAVE program and provide educational material which includes posters, coasters, cocktail napkins, and a pamphlet explaining Minnesota’s liquor laws.

-AGED agents also use the opportunities to specifically answer any questions from liquor license employees, offer server training assistance and review the Responsibility of the Licensee and Sales to Obviously Intoxicated Persons statutes which state:
+AGED agents also use the opportunities to specifically answer any questions from liquor license employees, offer server training assistance, and review the Responsibility of the Licensee and Sales to Obviously Intoxicated Person statutes which state:

 340A.502 Sales to Obviously Intoxicated Persons.
 No person may sell, give, furnish or in any way procure for another an alcoholic beverage for the use of an obviously intoxicated person.

 Additionally, AGED agents attend NightCAP and Safe & Sober briefings at which they request law enforcement officers to notify AGED agents of any DWI arrest where the driver has had an alcohol concentration of 0.16 or more.